Regulatory Instruments

 Directions can be in the form of a Directive or a Notice, and detail specific instructions to financial institutions or other specified persons to ensure compliance.
 They are quasi-statutory instruments with legal effect, meaning that BDCB can specify whether a contravention of a direction is a criminal offence.

-a.
-Directives - Directives primarily impose legally binding requirements on an individual financial institution or a specified person.
+Directives primarily impose legally binding requirements on an individual financial institution or a specified person.

-b.
-Notices - Notices primarily impose legally binding requirements on a specified class of financial institutions or persons.
+Notices primarily impose legally binding requirements on a specified class of financial institutions or persons.

 A full list of Notices issued by BDCB can be found here.